 - Please follow the description provided.
 (Your authorized KTM workshop will be glad to help.)

-Note the current adjustment before changing the spring preload -e.g. measure the spring length.
+Note the current adjustment before changing the spring preload - e.g. measure the spring length.

-- Raise the motorcycle with a lift stand. (
+- Raise the motorcycle with a lift stand. (♠ p.
+50) - After removing the shock absorber, clean it thoroughly.

-p.
-49)

-- Remove the shock absorber. ♣ (